EnigmaticaModpacks/Enigmatica4/.github/README.md

 7) Copy all files from the folder `development/include-in-server-files` into the root.
 8) Double clicking `update-server.bat` will now update the modpack.

 Using the `update-server` script will reset changes you've made to all files tracked by the repository.
-You can however edit the mods and config folders freely.

 ### Alternatives
 It is possible to setup a development instance for Enigmatica 4 in other ways, for example running it through the .Minecraft folder.